Most iconic "it bags"

 Backstory: Luella Bartley approached Mulberry to collaborate on a bag that was named the Mulberry Luella, but it has gained popularity by Gisele.

 THE MURAKAMI BAG by LOUIS VUITTON

 Introduction: Murakami re-created the classic LV monogram in 33 colours on a black or white background with funky graphics and colourful, cartoonish spins.
 Those iconic rainbow-hued monograms swung from the arms of everyone from Paris Hilton to Beyoncé.

 Backstory: It was commissioned by Marc Jacobs who described his collaboration with Murakami as “a monumental marriage of art and commerce".

 Designer: Phoebe Philo

 Introduction: The heavy, top-handle Paddington bag (instantly recognizable for its logo padlock) rapidly claimed cult status.
-This unstructured leather bag (with a large lock placed in the front and key attached), is weighted over 1kg when empty.
+This unstructured leather bag (with a large lock placed in the front and a key attached), is weighted over 1kg when empty.